 Relationship types correspond to the frontmatter key that contained the wikilink.
 For example, if a note has mentions: ["[[projects/prism]]"] in its frontmatter, an edge of type mentions is created from that note to projects/prism.

-Node properties available in queries:
+Node properties available in queries include the physical fields below and

 smolbren types to list all node labels in your vault, and smolbren edges to list all relationship types, before writing queries.